Los Angeles Truck Loading and Docking Bay Accident Attorneys

 5. Backing Over Accidents

-When a big rig trucker backs up their trailer’s rear impact guard (RIG) or ICC bar, an automatic restraint will typically secure the RIG to the loading dock, similar to how train cars are connected.
+When a big-rig trucker backs up their trailer’s rear impact guard (RIG) or ICC bar, an automatic restraint typically secures the RIG to the loading dock, similar to how train cars are connected.
 Once disengaged, the tractor can pull the trailer away.
 Due to the above problems inherent in these cases, trucks are unaware there are people behind their rigs.

-So as they are being guided into the docking bays, the rig could jolt forward, causing the driver to back up, unaware of the safety person they’re trying to level the trailer, for example.
-These are often fatal, especially to a child nearby, and if not, they will come with lifelong injuries.
+So, as they are being guided into the docking bays, the rig could jolt forward, causing the driver to back up, unaware of the safety person they’re trying to level the trailer with, for example.
+These are often fatal, especially to a child nearby, and if not, they will result in lifelong injuries.

 6. Faulty Docking Bay Doors and Crushed Human Problems?